tmorin/ceb/book/builders-and-decorators/ReferenceBuilder.md

 const builder = ReferenceBuilder.get('myInput')
 ```

+The builder and underlying decorators are also technically documented: [ReferenceBuilder](../api/classes/referencebuilder.html).

 ## Default selector

 By default, the builder binds the property to a child having the same id.